taolson/Admiran/doc/Language.md

       (a, _) -> a       || strictly extract the fst component of a tuple

-As in definitions and library directives, case expressions are layout sensitive, with the first token after the `of` setting the indentation for the rest of the case alternates.
-Case alternates can also be placed on the same line, separated by a semicolon:
+As in definitions and library directives, case expressions are layout sensitive, with the first token after the `of` setting the indentation for the rest of the case alternatives.
+Case alternatives can also be placed on the same line, separated by a semicolon:

     case boolval of False -> "f"; True -> "t"